Ludicro/PortSwiggerAcademy/Server-side_Vulnerabilities/Path_Traversal.md

 # Path Traversal
+> Path traversal (also known as directory traversal) vulnerabilities enable an attacker to interact with arbitrary files on the server, giving them access to sensitive data.
+If they can also write to these files, they can potentially modify application data or behavior, ultimately taking full control of the server.

 ## What is path traversal?
 Also known as directory travesal, this vulnerablity allows attackers to read files on a server that is running a web application.